 There are four main categories of pedestrian barricades, with several different varieties within each group.

-Heavy Duty Metal interlocking metal barricades, otherwise known as bike rack or bicycle barricades are the most common type of pedestrian barricade.
+Heavy Duty Metal interlocking steel barricades, otherwise known as bike rack or bicycle barricades are the most common type of pedestrian barricade.
 Heavy duty traditional barricades come in either hot dipped galvanized (weatherproofed) steel, or colored with a weatherproofed powder coating.

 There are a few considerations when choosing these traditional barricades:

 Do you need swing gates for your barricade set up?

 Let's take each of these one at a time.

 Flat Feet Barricades